GriziMessi/h5-game-asset-scraper-standardizer/README.md

 # H5 Game Asset Scraper & Standardizer

-Codex skill for collecting public webpage text, images, and video URLs, then converting selected store assets into fixed PNG deliverable sizes.
+A Codex skill for collecting publicly accessible webpage text, images, and video URLs, and preparing selected store assets as standardized PNG deliverables.

 This was designed for workflows like: